Renée Rey b. 1956, Sagamihara, Japan

-Rey has studied fine art, design, experimental sound design, and performance on the undergraduate level and cutting edge digital art and film and video on the graduate level.
-She holds undergraduate degrees in Interior Design from Parsons School of Design, New York, NY, and Jewish Studies, University at Albany, Albany, NY, a Masters in Education from the Jewish Theological Seminary, New York, NY, and an MBA in Business Management, Concentration in Innovation and Entrepreneurship from Rensselaer Polytechnic Institute, Troy, NY.
+Rey has studied fine art, design, experimental sound design, and performance on the undergraduate level and digital art and film and video on the graduate level.
+She holds undergraduate degrees in Interior Design from Parsons School of Design, New York, NY, and Jewish Studies, University at Albany, Albany, NY, a Masters in Jewish Education from the Jewish Theological Seminary, New York, NY, and an MBA in Business Management, Concentration in Innovation and Entrepreneurship from Rensselaer Polytechnic Institute, Troy, NY.